 Eventually I’d finish up some 13.5-miles later, at the CupCakery to pickup a recovery drink.
 A Diet Coke counts, right?

 3) Played around with a new gadget

 While it’s been many weeks since my DJI Phantom quadcopter came in, I simply haven’t had any time to go to the park and give it a whirl.
-Today, after knocking out a bunch of other things with the Autolib, I made a stop by the Bois de Vincennes to give the first flight a shot.
+Today, after knocking out a bunch of other things with the Autolib, I headed out to a park further away to give the first flight a shot.